 The Georgia Families roster can change as the state's managed care contracts are reprocured, so confirm your plan options with DCH before you choose.
 Auto-assignment by default algorithm if no choice is made.

-Standard Medicaid provides retroactive coverage up to 3 months prior to the application date under 42 USC 1396a(a)(34).
+Standard Medicaid can provide retroactive coverage for up to 3 months before the application date.
 Pathways does not provide that full 3-month look-back.
 Effective October 1, 2025, however, Pathways coverage begins on the first day of the month in which the application is received, so qualifying medical expenses from earlier in the application month can be covered.

 Enrollment Numbers Through 2024